BenSouchet/png-to-icns/README.md

 - [How to use getopts in bash](https://stackoverflow.com/questions/16483119/an-example-of-how-to-use-getopts-in-bash)

 ## Author & maintainer
-CW Wizard has been created and is currently maintained by [Ben Souchet](https://github.com/BenSouchet).
+PNG to ICNS has been created and is currently maintained by [Ben Souchet](https://github.com/BenSouchet).

 The code present in this repository is under [MIT license](https://github.com/BenSouchet/png-to-icns/blob/main/LICENSE).